apache/openwhisk-package-cloudant/README.md

   /myBluemixOrg_myBluemixSpace/Bluemix_testCloudant_Credentials-1 private binding
   ```

-  You see the fully qualified name of the package binding that corresponds to your Bluemix Cloudant service instance.
+  Your package binding now contains the credentials associated with your Cloudant service instance.

-4. Check to see that the package binding that was created previously is configured with your Cloudant Bluemix service instance host and credentials.
+3. Check to see that the package binding that was created previously is configured with your Cloudant Bluemix service instance host and credentials.

   ```
   wsk package get /myBluemixOrg_myBluemixSpace/Bluemix_testCloudant_Credentials-1 parameters